snakemake/snakemake-workflow-catalog/README.md

 ### All workflows

 - The workflow is contained in a public Github repository.
-- The repository has a readme, containing the words "snakemake" and "workflow" (case insensitive).
+- The repository has a `README.md` file, containing the words "snakemake" and "workflow" (case insensitive).
-- The repository contains a workflow definition named either Snakefile or workflow/Snakefile.
+- The repository contains a workflow definition named either `Snakefile` or `workflow/Snakefile`.
-- If the repository contains a folder rules or workflow/rules that folder must at least contain one file ending on .smk.
+- If the repository contains a folder `rules` or `workflow/rules`, that folder must at least contain one file ending on `.smk`.
-- The repository is small enough to be cloned into a Github actions job (very large files should be handled via Git LFS, so that they can be stripped out during cloning).
+- The repository is small enough to be cloned into a [Github Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) job (very large files should be handled via [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files), so that they can be stripped out during cloning).
 - The repository is not blacklisted here.

 ### Standardized usage workflows